san2130/Digisim-21/README.md

 - The node value is compared with the current holdings of Harshad (X) using a comparator, if this value is less than or equal to X then it is further compared with the maximum such node value encountered so far stored in a register and accordingly this register is updated.

-Now, we have our required result in binary form, we just have to show it on 7 segment display.
-Before that we have to convert it into BCD.
+Once we have the final answer, we will convert it to 12-bit BCD and display the answer on a seven segment display.
-For 7 segment display we will use **Shift Add 3 method**.
-You can read about it [here](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Binary2BCD.pdf).
+For 7 segment display we have used **Shift Add 3/Double Dabble Algorithm**.
+You can read about it [here](/).
 <br>

 ### Solution